This Yearlong Guide Will Help You Get the Most Money for Selling Your Stuff

 Whatever your motivation for selling all the weird stuff lurking in the back of your closet, you’re going to want to make as much money as you possibly can off each item (because who doesn’t like money?).

-And while some apps or websites are better than others for selling certain items, there’s one seller’s principle that can mean the difference between making a dollar and making, well, many dollars:
+And while some apps or websites are better than others for selling stuff online, there’s one seller’s principle that can mean the difference between making a dollar and making, well, many dollars:

 It’s all about timing.